agmmnn/awesome-blender/README.md

 ### Terrain [^](#table)

 -   [TerreSculptor](http://www.demenzunmedia.com/home/terresculptor/) : is a terrain creation and editing software.
-It is completely free.
+It is freeware.
 -   [World Machine](https://www.world-machine.com/) : Command powerful tools like erosion and advanced colormaps to create terrain heightmaps, meshes, and textures for your game or 3D scene.
 You can use the Basic Edition for free.
 -   [Terragen](https://planetside.co.uk/free-downloads/) : Ray-tracing supported terrain generator.
 There is free version with some limitations.
 -   [World Creator](https://www.world-creator.com/) [$] : is a real-time terrain generator and landscape generator.